OpenSTEF/openstef-reference/README.md

 ```
 $ docker-compose up --renew-anon-volumes
 ```

-# TODO
-Nice-to-haves
-* icarus-openstf-api (not included yet)
-  * add openstf-dbc (JM is working on it)
-  * make icarus-openstf-api opensource
-  * add icarus-openstf-api pod
-* nginx
-  * use a persistent volume to store and share .htmls, which icarus-forecasts later can use to store trained models and reports
-* mysql
-  * change 'tst_icarus' name of table

 ## License
 This project is licensed under the Mozilla Public License, version 2.0 - see LICENSE for details.